Full name: Noah Nicholas Beery

 Above is Noah Beery, Jr. (1913 - 1994).
 Nicknamed "Pidge", he was born Noah Wilber Lindsay Beery on August 10, 1913 in Manhattan, New York City.
 In 1940, he married Maxine Evelyn Jones, the daughter of western movie hero Buck Jones, and they divorced in 1965.

 Tradepaper ad from 1920.
-Noah was 'Wolf Larsen', the brutal captain of the sailing ship 'The Ghost'.
+Noah portrayed 'Wolf Larsen', the brutal captain of the sailing ship 'The Ghost'.
+The actress is Mabel Julienne Scott.

 Tradepaper ad from 1921.
 Noah on the left with Madge Bellamy and pointing his six-shooter at Jack Holt.